Sir Robert Cornwallis Gerald St. Leger Ricketts, 7th Bt.

 M, #53778

-Harold William Swithinbank held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He was invested as a Fellow, Royal Society (F.R.S.).1 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).1 He lived at Denham Court, Buckinghamshire, England.1
+Harold William Swithinbank held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He was appointed Fellow, Royal Society (F.R.S.)1 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)1 He lived at Denham Court, Buckinghamshire, EnglandG.1

 Citations